go101/immutable-value-proposal/README-v9.1.md

 Another simpler rule design is to forbid the conversions mentioned in the 2nd and 3rd rules.

-This means, the addressable constant feature and the partial read-only feature are mutually exclusive.
+This means, the addressable final feature and the partial read-only feature are mutually exclusive.
+I prefer keeping the addressable final feature.
+This feature will break less user code, for some user code may take the addresses of many error values declared in std packages.
+This feature will continue to make such code valid.